 Depending on what parts your bike currently has, you may have to replace many of these parts, but often not nearly as many as you might think.

-Down tube shifters were the original type of shifter for derailer bikes, and were common through the early 1990s.
-It really makes a lot more sense to put all rider controls on the handlebars, but the poor performance of older derailers and the friction of older shift cables caused this frame mounted type to be preferable in the old days.
+Downtube shifters were the original type of shifter for derailer bikes, and were common through the early 1990s.
+It really makes a lot more sense to put all rider controls on the handlebars, but the poor performance of older derailers and the friction of older shift cables caused this frame-mounted type to be preferable in the old days.
 They still have their fans, who tout their light weight and simplicity, but they're pretty close to extinct.
 Once you get used to having the shift controls on the handlebars, you're unlikely to ever want to go back.

 Unfortunately, this riding position gives rather poor control of the bike, mainly because the hands are too close together for good steering control.
+You have to remove a hand from the handlebar to shift, and shifting is awkward because there's nothing to brace the hand against while moving the lever.

 Stem shifters also present a danger in a collision.
 Depending on what gear you have selected, stem shifters can be like having a dull knife aimed at your groin!